clemsonMakerspace/admin/meeting-minutes/Spring-2018/2018-01-24_team_meeting.md

 - Be careful not to go over hours each week.
   - 12 hours a week average
   - Follow the schedule; You will be right on track if you do.
+  - You cannot work finals week this semester, so do not rely on that week to catch up on hours.